Natividad Ruiz

 LPS is synthesized in the inner membrane and transported to the cell surface.
 Transport of LPS across the cell envelope is a complex process that is required for cell growth.
 It is mediated by the Lpt trans-envelope complex, which is a multi-protein complex that bridges the inner and outer membranes.
 Our laboratory investigates how the Lpt machine functions.

 Like LPS, phospholipids are also synthesized in the inner membrane, but their transport to the outer membrane has remained mysterious for decades.
 We recently proposed that the proteins YhdP, TamB, and YdbH, which are functionally redundant, transport phospholipids from the inner to the outer membrane.
-These proteins, which belong to the AsmA-like protein family, are predicted to have a structure that resembles that of the Lpt bridge.
+These proteins, which belong to the AsmA-like protein family, are predicted to have a structure that resembles that of the Lpt bridge and be the ancestors of bridge-like proteins that transport lipids between organelles in eukaryotic cells.
 Our laboratory seeks to understand how AsmA-like proteins function.

 Curriculum Vitae